upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 err = res.One(&maria)
 ```

-Besides querying data, you can perform other operations on `res`, such as
+Besides querying data, you can also perform other operations on `res`, such as
 updating all the items on the result set at once:

 ```go